zoidz123/zoidz123.github.io/docs/fetching-price-quotes.md

     TODO
     ``` -->

-## Firm Quote
+## Firm quote

-A Firm Quote is an executable price, meaning users will be able to have their orders filled at the Firm Quote.
+A _Firm Quote_ is an executable price, meaning users will be able to have their orders filled at the Firm Quote.
 I.e when fetched, the receive quantity will be calculated from the Firm Quote and displayed to users, and users will be guaranteed that receive quantity assuming fill success.

 Fetching a Firm Quote, unlike an Indicative Quote, also returns a crafted DFlow transaction, which your user can then sign to complete the order transaction.